gjbex/Workflows-for-HPC/source-code/nextflow/README.md

     Note that due to how jobs are submitted, the conda environment is build in a workflow process, rather than as part of the process that requires it.
+1. `file-processing`: example of a workflow that processes a number of files.